top of page

 If you’re planning a renovation and want:

-• Fewer surprises
+• Fewer surprises.

-• Clear communication
+• Clear communication.

-• A team that plans before building
+• A team that plans before building.

-We’re happy to talk through your project and explain how we approach planning and
+Girka Design Build is happy to talk through your project and explain how they approach planning and change management from day one.

 📞 941-223-0349